-Casa Batlló or Casa Milà: Which Gaudí house is better?
+Casa Batlló or Casa Milà: Which Gaudí House Is Better?

-Last Updated on February 29, 2024 by Natalia
+Last Updated on November 19, 2025 by Sam

-Casa Batlló or Casa Milà?
+👉 TL;DR: Casa Batlló or Casa Milà?
+Our top picks:

 Architecture